-The Apache Software Foundation and the Apache HTTP Server Project are pleased to announce the release of version 2.3.7 of mod_fcgid, a FastCGI implementation for Apache HTTP Server versions 2.0, 2.2, and future 2.4.
-This version of mod_fcgid is a bug fix release.
+The Apache Software Foundation and the Apache HTTP Server Project are pleased to announce the release of version 2.3.9 of mod_fcgid, a FastCGI implementation for Apache HTTP Server versions 2.2 and 2.4.
+This version of mod_fcgid is a security release.

 For information about this module subproject, see the mod_fcgid module project page.